-Investments Measured at Fair Value For Fiscal Year Ended June 30, 2019 Expressed in Thousands Investments at Fair Value Level GAAP Hierarchy Level 1 Exchange Traded Equity Funds TOTAL INVESTMENTS AT FAIR VALUE \$187,488 187,488 Cash and Cash Equivalents Investment Income Receivable Other Receivable 30,273 189 1,526 TOTAL ASSETS \$219,476
+Investments Measured at Fair Value For Fiscal Year Ended June 30, 2020 (Expressed in Thousands)

-NOTE 2
+· - GAAP Hierarchy

+Investments at fair value level Level 1

+Exchange traded equity funds \$254,638

+Total investments at fair value 254,638

+Other assets

+Cash and cash equivalents 30,439

+Other receivables 1,889

+Total assets \$286,966

+Note 2.
 Deposits and Investments

-In accordance with State statute, the Board of Trustees shall cause the amount on deposit in the OPEB Trust to be invested in any instrument or investment vehicle that the board deems reasonable and appropriate to achieve the objectives of the trust.
-The statutes also require the board establish an investment policy for the trust fund.
-The board has authorized assets of the trust fund to be invested in instruments, obligations, securities or other properties that constitute a legal investment for assets of the Tennessee Consolidated Retirement System (TCRS).
-State statute authorizes the TCRS to invest in bonds, debentures, preferred stock and common stock, real estate and in other good and solvent securities subject to the approval of the Board of Trustees.
+In accordance with state statute, the Board of Trustees must cause the amount on deposit in the OPEB Trust to be invested in any instrument or investment vehicle that the board deems reasonable and appropriate to achieve the objectives of the trust.
+The statutes also require the board to establish an investment policy for the trust fund.
+The board has authorized assets of the trust fund to be invested in instruments, obligations, securities, or other properties that constitute a legal investment for assets of the Tennessee Consolidated Retirement System (TCRS).
+State statute authorizes the TCRS to invest in bonds, debentures, preferred stock and common stock, real estate, and in other good and solvent securities subject to the approval of the Board of Trustees.
 In addition, the assets of the OPEB Trust may be pooled for investment purposes with the assets of the TCRS or any other assets under the custody of the State Treasurer.
-The authority for investing the assets of the OPEB Trust is vested in its Board of Trustees and the responsibility for implementing the investment policy established by the Board is delegated to the State Treasurer.
+The authority for investing the assets of the OPEB Trust is vested in its Board of Trustees, and the responsibility for implementing the investment policy established by the board is delegated to the State Treasurer.

 The OPEB Trust does not maintain its own bank accounts but utilizes the SPIF for its operating cash needs.
 The State Pooled Investment Fund is authorized by state statute to invest funds in accordance with policy guidelines approved by the Funding Board of the State of Tennessee.
-The current resolution of that board gives the Treasurer authority to invest in U.S. Direct Obligations, U.S. Agency Securities, U.S. Instrumentality Securities, repurchase or reverse repurchase agreements, collateralized certificates of deposit in authorized state depositories, prime commercial paper, prime bankers' acceptances and securities lending agreements.
+The current resolution of that board gives the Treasurer authority to invest in U.S. Direct Obligations, U.S. Agency Securities, U.S. Instrumentality Securities, repurchase or reverse repurchase agreements, collateralized certificates of deposit in authorized state depositories, prime commercial paper, prime bankers' acceptances, and securities lending agreements.
 Investments in derivative type securities and investments of high risk are prohibited.
 The investment policy and required risk disclosures relative to the State Pooled Investment Fund are presented in the State Pooled Investment Fund Report.
-The SPIF annual report can be found at:
+The SPIF annual report can be found at: https://treasury.tn.gov/Investments/Investment-Management/Investments-at-a-Glance.

-https://treasury.tn.gov/Investments/Investment-Management/Investments-at-a-Glance